jsor/doctrine-postgis/README.md

 [pull request](https://github.com/doctrine/doctrine2/pull/973) open to add support for it).

-In the meatime you can use the following workaround to define spatial indexes.
+In the meantime you can use the following workaround to define spatial indexes.

 ```php
 /**